axisgroup/design-process/5-Prototype/README.md

 ---
 ## Inputs/Outputs
 ###### Inputs/Prerequisites:
-* Ideas from the converge phase
+* Concepts from the converge phase: The team should look at individual concepts created in the converge phase and think of how they can work together in a dashboard.

+* Artifacts created in other phases like user stories, storyboarding etc can be also used as inputs.

 ###### Outputs/Artifacts: